Skip to main content

 3.3.6.
 Refund

-If, as a final result of the personal income tax return, an amount to be returned is obtained, the taxpayer can request a refund of said amount.
+If the final result of the personal income tax return is an amount to be refunded, the taxpayer can request a refund of said amount.

-This amount will be, at most, the sum of the withholdings actually made, the deposits on account and installment payments made of personal income tax as well as the non-resident Income Tax payments paid by taxpayers who have acquired said condition due to change of residence. , plus the amount corresponding, if applicable, to the maternity deduction regulated in article 81 of the Personal Income Tax Law and/or the deduction for large families or disabled dependents provided for in article 81 bis of the Personal Income Tax Law .
+This amount will be, at most, the sum of the withholdings actually made, the payments on account and fractional payments made of the Personal Income Tax as well as the Non-Resident Income Tax quotas paid by taxpayers who have acquired such status by change of residence, plus the corresponding amount, where applicable, to the maternity deduction regulated in article 81 of the Personal Income Tax Law and/or the deduction for large families or dependent persons with disabilities provided for in article 81 bis of the Personal Income Tax Law.

 The taxpayer must expressly request it through the “Income or Refund Document” (form 100).
-The refund is made by bank transfer to the account that, being owned by the taxpayer, he has indicated in the aforementioned document.
+The refund is made by bank transfer to the account that, being the property of the taxpayer, he/she has indicated in the aforementioned document.

-The Administration has six months, from the end of the deadline for submitting the declarations, or from the date of submission if the declaration was submitted after the deadline, to carry out the provisional settlement that confirms, or rectifies, the amount of the refund. requested by the declarant.
+The Administration has six months, from the end of the deadline for submitting declarations, or from the date of submission if the declaration was submitted after the deadline, to carry out the provisional liquidation that confirms, or rectifies, the amount of the refund requested by the declarant.

 1. Death certificate.